 1. Ask students to focus on the seen and unseen in their models.

-While students will likely focus on what they see, there is often more happening within a system or during an event.
-Things like energy, small particles and forces can’t always be seen, but we know that they exist because of observations that we make.
+Students are likely to create models based on what they see.
+However, there is more happening within a system or during an event.
+Things like energy, small particles, and forces can’t always be seen, but we know that they exist because of observations that we make.

-If third-grade students are creating a model to demonstrate their understanding of forces when a soccer ball is kicked, the model should include the person kicking the ball, the ball itself, and perhaps the direction of the force.
-If fifth-grade students are creating a model to show how heat affects particle motion, they must show the particles, heat, and find some way to show motion.
+For example, if third-grade students are creating a model to demonstrate their understanding of forces when a soccer ball is kicked, the model should include the person kicking the ball, the ball itself, and perhaps the direction of the force.

 3. Provide scaffolding for the models.